icecube/icetray-public/phys-services/resources/docs/scale_and_containment_calculator.rst

 (because detectors are not necessarily centered on (0,0) in a coordinate system; see IC-40 for a good example of this).
 The mathematics of detector "expansion/contraction" are envisioned as the vertices moving away or toward the Center of Mass.

-There is also a :cpp:func:`I3Cuts::CylinderSize` function, which computes this for a cylinder shape whose dimensions you specify as input.
+There is also a :cpp:func:`I3Cuts::CylinderSize` function, which computes this for a cylinder shape whose dimensions (radius and height) you specify as input.
 This code dates back to the AMANDA days, and is derived in Kath's thesis!